quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Packet Size

-Clients MUST ensure that the first packet in a connection, and any retransmissions of those octets, has a QUIC packet size of least 1200 octets.
+The QUIC packet size includes the QUIC header and integrity check, but not the UDP or IP header.

-The packet size for a QUIC packet includes the QUIC header and integrity check, but not the UDP or IP header.
+Clients MUST ensure that any Initial packet it sends has a QUIC packet size of least 1200 octets.

-The initial client packet SHOULD be padded to exactly 1200 octets unless the client has a reasonable assurance that the Path Maximum Transmission Unit (PMTU) is larger.
-Sending a packet of this size ensures that the network path supports an MTU of this size and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.
+An Initial packet MUST be padded to at least 1200 octets unless the client knows that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.
+Sending an Initial packet of this size ensures that the network path supports an MTU of this size and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.

-Servers MUST ignore an initial plaintext packet from a client if its total size is less than 1200 octets.
+A server MUST NOT allow receipt of a packet that is smaller than 1200 octets to start a new connection.

 ## Path Maximum Transmission Unit